Rosto4eks/Grapes/README.md

 /0x3DE3E/Rosto4eks/info -> 404 page not found
 ```
 ## Query parameters
-quoery params can be obtained using the function ctx.Query(param)
+quoery params can be obtained using the function ctx.GetQueryParam(param)
 ```go
 package main